AngelikaKrygier/todo-list-react/README.md

 # Tasks list

-"TasksList" is a simple application to create a list of tasks.
-The user can delete, hide, filter nad mark tasks as done.
-In additional, the user can also download example tasks and read something about author.
+"TasksList" is a simple application, based on React.
+It allows users to create a list of tasks.
+The user can also delete, hide, filter, and mark tasks as done, as well as download example tasks and read something about the author.

 ### Technologies
 - HTML